ash-mcc/dcs-shorts/scrapbook-of-prior-work/README.md

    * Be in a better place for another _sea change_ in waste management a la the one brought about by the 1950s Clean Air Act which resulted in a change of the composition of the household bin ...half the weight but bulkier trash because of 1950s end-of-austerity and the rise of the self-service shop in which goods where packaged.
 * [My Recycling Wales](https://myrecyclingwales.org.uk/) is a pretty site that provides information about how/where Welsh waste is processed.
 It gets its data from [Waste Data Flow](https://www.wastedataflow.org).
 * [This article](https://resource.co/article/uk-local-authority-league-table-201819-right-track) is from a magazine called _resource.co_ that contains nice data-backed articles about waste.
+* [CRNS](https://www.crns.org.uk) - " involved in projects [...] to support the third sector, in pursuit of zero waste".

 ## Opportunities